 You usually have drops into your eyes before the examination.
-These enlarge the pupils to make it easier for the eye specialist to look at your eyes.
+These enlarge the pupils to make it easier for the eye specialist to look in your eyes.
 The eye drops might sting a bit when they first go in.
-They cause blurred vision for a few hours, so you shouldn't drive yourself home.
+They can cause blurred vision, and your eyesight may be blurry for a few hours, so you shouldn't drive yourself home.
 It might be helpful to take a relative or friend to your appointment.

 The eye examination

 The eye specialist will examine your eyes with a few different instruments.
 They look at the different structures of your eye to check for changes or abnormalities.

 Your eye specialist might examine your eyes using a hand held device called an ophthalmoscope.
 This shines a light into the back of your eye.
 It usually takes a few minutes.